Pumping and Breastfeeding

 I love this pumping kit for work so much because it is the best kit for pumping discreetly.
 You can slip the cups under your shirt and in any bra you wear (no pumping bra needed)!

-Another totally hands-free and concealable pumping kit for work is the Elvie Breast Pump found at Target.com.
+Another totally hands-free and concealable pumping kit for work is the Willow Breast Pump.
 This pump is an all-in-one discreet pumping system.

 Frequently Asked Pumping Schedule Questions